 Burr Nursery, 1968 Burr Nursery four-page reprint from the April 1968 "Connecticut Industry" magazine.
 While lacking concrete information such as where the business was located and number of employees, still the pictures and history make it interesting.
 Burr Nursery was in the North End of Manchester, and had "plantations" for growing trees in other towns in Connecticut.

-"Descent of the Founders of the Cheney Silk Industry" by Dorothy Cheney Dorothy Cheney, 7/12/1880 to 1/30/1971, wrote "Descent of the Founders of the Cheney Silk Industry," and privately published 150 copies in 1960.
-Dorothy also wrote "Memories, 1917-1919," about her experiences volunteering in hospitals in France during World War I. She and her twin sister, Marjory, were daughters of Frank Woodbridge Cheney and Mary Bushnell Cheney.
+"Descent of the Founders of the Cheney Silk Industry" by Dorothy Cheney Dorothy Cheney, 07/12/1880 to 01/30/1971, wrote "Descent of the Founders of the Cheney Silk Industry," and privately published 150 copies in 1960.
+Dorothy also wrote "Memories, 1917-1919," about her experiences volunteering in hospitals in France during World War I (see below.
+She and her twin sister, Marjory, were daughters of Frank Woodbridge Cheney and Mary Bushnell Cheney.
 The February 1, 1971 obituary in the New York Times says, "Miss Cheney was a trustee of the Connecticut Junior Republic and the Visiting Nurse Association of Manchester and an honorary member of the 16th Connecticut Volunteer Regiment (Civil War).
 In World War I she served with the American Red Cross in Beauvais, France."
 A March 30, 1916 article in The Hartford Courant notes that Dorothy Cheney was on the committee for an April 4 "tea and sale of fancy articles" at Tinker Hall, sponsoring an address by Emily Pierson, "under the auspices of the Equal Franchise League."

-"Cheney Silks: A Glossary of Silk Terms" This 57-page 1915 publication has been out of print for many years, but is available online and still offers a wealth of information about the silk business: the terminology of silk, a short history, its origin, culture and manufacture.
-Thanks to MCC's Chris Paulin for sending this.
+"A Glossary of Silk Terms" This 85-page 1915 Cheney brothers publication is available on Google books and offers a wealth of information about the silk business: the terminology of silk, a short history, its origin, culture, and manufacture.

 "An Industrial Experiment in South Manchester" An article about the Cheney silk manufacturing enterprise, published in the November 1872 Harper's magazine.
 It describes the manufacture of silk products in the Cheney mills, as well as the Cheneys' interest in workers' health, working conditions and housing, and the schools and entertainment opportunities they provided, in contrast to conditions found in other industrial enterprises of the era.